Add login with a SAML identity provider¶

 -

-(Optional) Upload the public certificate of the identity provider.
+Use PEM certificate: Upload or paste the public certificate of the external identity provider.
+The certificate should be in PEM format.

 Note